cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 The import section is used to specify external data structures, and optionally code, that is referenced in other parts of the file.
 The referenced files must be in the same folder as the `cogment.yaml` file.
 The import sections are:

 -   `proto`: List of protobuf definition files.
 Message types defined in these files are used to communicate between the various components
--   `python`: (optional) List of Python modules
--   `javascript`: (optional) List of Javascript files

 All Cogment projects will need at least one `proto` import to define the data structures exchanged between the various components.
-Python and/or javascript imports will be needed if you make use of delta encodings.

 E.g.: